 Roland Smith, at age five, received an old typewriter from his parents and his writing career began.
 When Smith was grown he impressed the zookeepers at the children's zoo where he worked with his ability to find and catch escaped animals and birds.
 He decided that some of his experiences might make good books.
 His earlier books included informational books about animals in the zoo: whales, dolphins, porpoises, big cats, snakes, primates, elephants, and other animals.
-Thunder Cave (1995), Jaguar (1997), and Sasquatch (1998) became very popular adventure stories.
-The Last Lobo (1999) was the last of Jacob Lansa's thrilling action-filled environmental adventures.
-Other books infused fast-paced adventure with drug trafficking (Zach's Lie, 2001) and its sequel (Jack's Run, 2005), anthropology (Cryptid Hunter, 2005), a quest to be the youngest person to reach the Everest summit (Peak, 2007), and World War II (Elephant Run, 2008).
-Independence Hall (2008), the first book of his I. Q. series, features Q (Quest) whose father marries 16vear-old Angela's mother.
+Eventually his books infused fast-paced adventure with drug trafficking (Zach's Lie, 2001) and its sequel (Jack's Run, 2005), anthropology (Cryptid Hunter, 2005), a quest to be the youngest person to reach the Everest summit (Peak, 2007), and World War II (Elephant Run, 2008).
+Independence Hall (2008), the first book of his I. Q. series, features Q (Quest) whose father marries 16-year-old Angela's mother.
 Adventure, suspense, humor, fascinating characters, magic, spy games, and martial arts follow.
-The White House (2009) and Kitty Hawk (2012) are other titles in the I.Q. series.
+The White House (2009) and Kitty Hawk (2012) are other titles in the I.O. series.
+Kirkus Reviews says of Smith's 2013 title, Chupacabra, "This slice of natural disaster . . . offers nary a dull moment.
+A high-velocity page-turner " Don't miss investigating this author and his many books.
 Check out the author's website at www.rolandsmith.com and Legwork (2011) available only as an e-book.